victorhaynes/new-destiny/README.md

 If you want more methods or LoL-related services supported, feel free to request them and I'll do my best to add them or open a pull request.

-## Were do your rate limit values come from?
+## Where do your rate limit values come from?

 The Application Rate Limits are explained above.
 For the Method Rate Limits examine the `RATE_LIMITS_BY_SERVICE_BY_METHOD` variable in `rate_limit_helpers.py` file.
 As for where they come from, these are representations of what the Riot API actually returns in its headers when you hit a method
 (what we think of as endpoints) and they are hard coded.
 Eventually these will be synced/explicitly checked at initialization but not for now.
-These values changing substantially is an edge case I have not experienced in years.
+These values changing substantially are an edge case I have not experienced in years.

 If rate limits do change and they are lower, `New Destiny` will still function/protect your app you just might actually see an inbound status code `429` response on the 1st request to hit Riot's API which means Riot blocked you not `New Destiny`.
 `New Destiny` will still block other outbound requests for the duration of the inbound `retry-after` header even if requests are running concurrently which is the primary thing you care about.
 See "Design Philosphy" for more.
-This still works because everything "funnels" through atomic and in-order Redis operations.
-Redis does this fast enough to where at reasonable volume you don't perceive this.
+This still works because everything "funnels" through atomic and in-order `Redis` operations. `Redis` does this fast enough to where at reasonable volume you don't perceive this.
 If the rate limits change and they are higher then you lose the delta in throughput.
 But again I have not seen that actually happen and this edge case will eventually be handled.

-Anyways and notably, not only are rate limits enforced by routing value they can vary by routing value for the same method and this is not well documented.
+Anyway and notably, not only are rate limits enforced by routing value they can vary by routing value for the same method and this is not well documented.
-If you log onto your developer account account and click on "APPS" you would think the rate limits shown would be the Method Rate Limits for the given methods within a service but they are not.
+If you log onto your developer account and click on "APPS" you would think the rate limits shown would be the Method Rate Limits for the given methods within a service but they are not.
 They are directionally correct but they are totally unreliable.
 That is why I pulled my rate limit values from actual response headers and not from here.